C# 8: Nullable Reference Types

 #Adding nullable annotations to an existing code base

-I think that the opt-out strategy is easier to manage as it quickly allows us to see the number of types that need to be annotated.
+The opt-out strategy is easier to manage, as it lets you quickly see how many files still need to be annotated.

 1. Change the project configuration to use C# 8 and enable the nullable analysis